Anna Wellmann

-Anna Wellmann (born 19 May 1995) is a German footballer who played as a goalkeeper for Bayern Munich.
+Anna Wellmann (born 19 May 1995) is a German footballer who plays as a goalkeeper for Liga F club Eibar, on loan from Bayern Munich.
+She previously played for Frauen-Bundesliga clubs Bayer Leverkusen, Turbine Potsdam, Bayern Munich and Campeonato Nacional Feminino club Sporting CP.

 Biography

 Wellmann was born 19 May 1995 in Xanten, Germany.

 In 2012, Wellmann debuted with SpVgg Kaufbeuren, then played for TSV Schwaben Augsburg (2015–16), Bayern Munich (2016–19), Bayer Leverkusen (2019-2021), and Turbine Potsdam (2021-2023).
 In 2023, she returned to Bayern Munich with a contract expiring in 2026.

 In June 2025, Wellmann left Bayern Munich and joined Campeonato Nacional Feminino club Sporting CP.

+In the summer of 2026, Anna Wellmann returned to FC Bayern Munich, where she signed a three-year contract, and was subsequently loaned to the Liga F club Eibar for the 2026/27 season.